WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 - *inner_node* is a **Ruleset* with a single **Rule** called "rule_one"

 In a ruleset, the natural alphanumeric order of the filenames determines the execution order of the internal __Rules__, so the file ordering corresponds to the processing order.

-The __Filter__ and **Ruleset** names are always derived from the containing folder name with the only exception of the root node which is always named *root*.
+The __Filter__ and **Ruleset** names are always derived from the parent folder name with one exception:  the root node is always named "root".

-The **Rule** names are instead extracted from the json filenames.
+The **Rule** names are instead extracted from the JSON filenames.
 The rule JSON filename is composed of two parts separated by the first '_' (underscore) symbol.
 The first part determines the rule execution order, and the second is the rule name.
 For example: